 Our operating budget supports the execution of our strategy and the delivery of our programs, products and services.
-The 2019-2023 investments reflect a continuation of key initiatives.
+The 2019-2023 investments reflect a continuation of key initiatives, as well as two new initiatives, FTHBi and SEMP Fund, announced in Federal Budget 2019.